-In the Budget 2020 statement the government announced that Local Authorities in England will get £500 million of new grant funding to support economically vulnerable people and households in their local area.
+Local Authorities in England have been given £500 million of new grant funding to support economically vulnerable people and households in their local area (this was announced in the government's Budget 2020 statement).

 Guidance was sent to Local Authorities in March 2020 outlining what the government planned to do with this money: